MayaFlux Technical Documentation

 Moving Beyond Analog Metaphors

-Traditional audio software treats digital processing as a simulation of analog hardware.
+Traditional multimedia software treats digital processing as a simulation of analog hardware.
 This creates artificial constraints:

 MayaFlux embraces true digital paradigms: